Pope John Paul II College, Gulu

 St John Paul II College Gulu is a boys and girls O and A level secondary school in Laliya Parish, Bungatira Subcounty, Gulu City, Uganda.
 SJPIIC is a private Catholic boarding school which hosts approximately 1200 students.

+The school was one of the top performers across the Acholi sub-region on the Ugandan Advanced Certificate of Education tests in 2025.